 Offering your workforce health insurance benefits including vision, dental and medical benefits can help guarantee that they are safe and secured should any emergencies arise.
 This is especially true of the current state of the COVID-19 pandemic.
 Your workers deserve to have a safety net if they contract the coronavirus.
 Unquestionably, employees who have access to medical care will have more peace of mind if they know that in the event of a medical emergency, they won’t have to spend thousands of dollars out of pocket to cover the cost.

 Healthcare benefits will also yield more productive and fulfilled people who truly value the company they work for.
-In reality, having health care has been shown to correlate to heightened productivity.
+In reality, having health care has been shown to be effective in heightening your team’s productivity.

 A happy and motivated workforce who are insured and protected are more likely to remain at work. especially during a global pandemic, which would ultimately improve your retention rate and increase productivity rates.